-- Monitor the burden of cancer in the United States. - Provide statistics on cancer incidence, survival, and mortality in the United States. - Monitor cancer incidence trends in geographic and demographic population groups, including diverse racial and ethnic groups. - Provide detailed information on trends in the extent of disease at diagnosis, therapy, and patient survival. - Provide data for research. - Promote studies measuring progress in cancer control and etiology. - Provide specialty training in epidemiology, biostatistics, surveillance research, tumor registry methodology, operations, and management. - Respond to public concerns and inquiries on cancer. - Develop new statistical methods, models, and software for the analysis and presentation of national and small-area statistics.
+- Monitor the burden of cancer in the United States. - Provide statistics on cancer incidence, survival, and mortality in the United States. - Monitor cancer incidence trends in geographic and demographic population groups, including diverse racial and ethnic groups. - Provide detailed information on trends in the extent of disease at diagnosis, therapy, and patient survival. - Provide data for research. - Promote studies measuring progress in cancer control and etiology. - Provide specialty training in epidemiology, biostatistics, surveillance research, tumor registry methodology, operations, and management. - Respond to public concerns and inquiries on cancer. - Develop new statistical methods, models, and software for the analysis and presentation of national and smallarea statistics.

-The SEER Program collects and publishes data on cancer incidence and survival from 14 population-based cancer registries and 3 supplemental registries covering approximately 28% of the U.S. population.
-SEER coverage includes 25.6% of African Americans, 24.9% of whites, 38.4% of Hispanics, 43.8% of American Indians and Alaska Natives, 50.4% of Asians, and 66.5% of Hawaiian/Pacific Islanders.
+The SEER Program collects and publishes data on cancer incidence and survival from 15 population-based cancer registries and 3 supplemental registries.
+SEER coverage includes 25.6% of African Americans, 24.9% of whites, 38.4% of Hispanics, 30.6% of American Indians and Alaska Natives, 50.4% of Asians, and 66.5% of Hawaiian/Pacific Islanders.
 SEER registries provide complete coverage for metropolitan regions and special populations whose data are reported to their respective state registries funded by CDC's National Program of Cancer Registries.
 The population coverage is noted below-